suriyun-production/turnbase-rpg-docs/docs/pages/000-changelog.md

+## 1.11
+- Add `InGamePackage`, it's selling item while developer can use it to make soft currency package which can buy by hard currency.
+- Add randomize attributes system, can random character/equipment attributes.
+- For developers who use PHP web service, you have to update source codes, database structure and also have to re-import game data which export from editor.
+- For developers who use GameSpark, you have to update source codes and also have to re-import game data which export from editor.

 ## 1.10b
 - Update LiteDB, SQLite Plugins, developers also have to remove `System.Data.dll` from assets
 - Fix stunning characters turn count not updates